eriknyquist/ArduinoSoftwarePinInterrupts/README.md

 ## setSoftwareInterruptDebounceMillis

-Sets the debounce delay time for all handlers on a specific pin (when the state of a pin changes, instead of calling your handler immediately, we will wait this long and then check the state of the pin again, and only call you handler if it really did change after the delay.
+Sets the debounce delay time for all handlers on a specific pin (when the state of a pin changes, instead of calling attached handlers immediately, the library will wait this long and then check the state of the pin again, and only call attached handlers if it really did change after the delay.
 Helps when reading a "bouncy" signal like a button).

 ### Syntax